 Causes of Urinary Tract Infections

 One of the major causes of Urinary Tract Infections is lack of hygiene.
 It’s as simple as that.
 From when we are children, we are taught to wipe from front to back after using the bathroom, and there is a good reason for that.
-As the urethra is located extremely close to the anus, it is susceptible to infection from bacteria that are found in the anus.
-Bacteria from large intestines, such as E. coli.
-Once they enter the urethra, they speed up the transport tubes infecting everything in its path.
-The bacteria tend to find a home in the bladder causing infection.
-Women are especially prone to Urine infections as they have shorter urethras.
+As the urethra is located extremely close to the anus, it is susceptible to infection from bacteria that are found there.

-Cystitis and urethritis in men tend to occur due to either obstruction to the urethra by the prostate or an infection of the prostate which then spreads to the bladder and urethra.
+Cystitis and urethritis in men tend to occur due to obstruction of the urethra by the prostate or an infection of the prostate, which then spreads to the bladder and urethra.